Skip to main content

 async function evaluate(responseBody: string): Promise<boolean> {

-// Example: reject empty or error responses
+// Reject empty or error responses

 if (!responseBody || responseBody.length < 10) return false